amberle50/BurrowFinder/README.txt

 %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%

 INSTRUCTIONS ON USING PROGRAM:
-You MUST specify the filename (without the part after the ".") and the filetype (including the ".").
-You must declare these two variables when calling the function.

-EXAMPLE:
-filename = '2n_6_22_4';
-filetype = '.mp4';
-BurrowFinder(filename,filetype)

 You MUST change the path_video (line 29) to the location of the videos on your computer and change the path_save (line 30) to the location where you would like the outputs to be saved.

 You MAY choose to: